-- Draw on your “Big Idea.”
-The promotion you’re sending is built around a “Big Idea” … or at least it should be.
+The promotion you’re sending is built around a “Big Idea”… or at least it should be.
 Take that idea — your biggest benefit, your most powerful promise, your USP — and use it to craft your subject line.

-For example, “Write Better Copy in One Hour” works better than “Write Copy That Sells.”
-The Big Idea is that you can improve your copy fast … not simply that you can improve your copy.
+As an example, “Write Better Copy in One Hour” works better than “Write Copy That Sells.”
+The Big Idea is that you can improve your copy fast… not simply that you can improve your copy.

 Be honest with your reader and write authentic copy.

-- Build on the relationship.
-When you market through email, you’re marketing to people who have given you permission to communicate with them.
-That’s a powerful thing.
-Build on that relationship.
-When appropriate, use your subject line to tie in to or reference previous emails you’ve sent.
-This builds a sense of continuity and familiarity with your reader … and that builds trust.
+If it’s appropriate, use your subject line to tie in to or reference previous emails you’ve sent.
+This builds a sense of continuity and familiarity with your reader… and that builds trust.

-For example, if last week you sent an email with the subject line, “How Google Can Grow Your Business” … this week, you might tie back to that with a subject line like, “Google AdSense Made Me $450 Last Week.”
+For instance, if last week you sent an email with the subject line, “How Google Can Grow Your Business”… this week, you might tie back to that with a subject line like, “Google AdSense Made Me $450 Last Week.”
 This carries on the conversation.